 Criminology and Criminal Justice is offered as a single subject degree, or in combination with another subject as a joint honours award.

-Follow the links below for a brief summary of each available Criminology and Criminal Justice award, including information on the aims of various courses and their entry requirements:
+Follow the links below for a brief summary of each available Criminology and Criminal Justice award, including information on the aims of various courses and their entry requirements.
+The School of Social, Historical and Political Studies offers:

 Criminology and Criminal Justice is the study of how crime is defined, why some people commit crime and what happens when they do.
 It is also the study of the police, the courts and penal system, as well as the study of the prevention and deterrence of criminal behaviour.